Please select the country or location you would like to see content from.

 Can I ask for a C-section?

-You can certainly request to have a cesarean for non-medical reasons; however, some hospitals have strict policies to only allow cesarean sections for medical reasons, so it is worth doing thorough research beforehand.
+You can certainly request to have a cesarean for non-medical reasons, but some hospitals have strict policies to only allow cesarean sections for medical reasons, so it’s worth doing thorough research beforehand.
 Your midwife or doctor will talk you through your options, concerns, and worries and weigh up the risks and benefits of how you will deliver your baby.

 What happens during and after a C-section?